Axentro/axentro-util/README.md

 # axentro-util

-A utility to create and post a signed transaction for sending AXNT tokens
+A utility to create and post a signed transaction for sending AXNT tokens on [Axentro Blockchain](https://axentro.io)

 ## Installation